What is a life insurance death benefit?

 • Minor children cant be direct recipients of the death benefit.

-Anyone else who isn’t listed as the beneficiary on your policy can’t receive the death benefit — even if it’s your spouse or a lender you owe a debt to.
+Anyone else who isn’t listed as the beneficiary on your policy won’t be able to file a claim for the death benefit — even if it’s your spouse or a lender you owe a debt to.

 It's best to periodically update your beneficiaries, and your overall policy, especially around every big life event — for example, if you’re getting married, buying a house, or having a child.